section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

   background-image: linear-gradient(red, yellow);
 }`

-**Direction - Top to Bottom (this is the default)**
+**Direction (default)**
-A linear gradient that begins at the top is shown in the example below.
-It begins red and progresses to yellow:
+The example below shows a linear gradient that starts at the top.
+It starts out red and gradually turns yellow:

 ![top](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example.png)

-**Direction - Left to Right**
+**Direction - From Left to Right**

 Example
 `#grad {
-  background-image: linear-gradient(to right, red , yellow);
+  background-image: linear-gradient (to right, red , yellow);
 }`

-The example below shows a linear gradient that begins on the left.
-It begins red and progresses to yellow:
+A linear gradient that starts on the left is shown in the illustration below.
+It starts out red and gradually turns yellow:

 ![left](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example-2.png)

 **Direction - Diagonal**

-By defining both the horizontal and vertical starting positions, you can create a diagonal gradient.
+You may make a diagonal gradient by determining both the level and vertical beginning positions.

 Example
 `#grad {
-  background-image: linear-gradient(to bottom right, red, yellow);
+  background-image: linear-gradient (to the bottom right, red, yellow);
 }`

-A linear gradient that begins at the top left is shown in the illustration below (and goes to the bottom right).
-It begins red and progresses to yellow:
+The outline beneath portrays a direct slope that begins at the upper left (and goes to the base right).
+It begins red and progressively becomes yellow:

 ![diagonal](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example-3.png)

 **Using Angles**

-You can specify an angle instead of the predefined directions if you want more control over the gradient's direction (to bottom, to top, to right, to left, to bottom right, etc.).
+You can determine a point rather than the predefined bearings in the event that you need more authority over the slope's course (to base, to top, to right, to left, to base right, and so on).
 "To the top" is equal to a value of 0deg.
 A value of 90 degrees equals "to the right."
 180 degrees is the same as "to the floor."

 Example